 The Fann mountains are mainly situated in the Sughd region between the Zarafshan range to the north and the Gissar Range to the south.
-In the east-west course, mountains stretch from Fandarya River to Archimaydan River and the group of Marguzor lakes known as the 7 lakes, west of Archimaydan which is also included in the Fanns.
+In the east-west course, mountains stretch from Fandarya River to Archimaydan River and the group of Marguzor lakes that are better known as the 7 lakes.

 It is the single most famous site in the area and a popular stop along the road.
 Another famous sight is the chain of “7 lakes” in the Mogisendarya River valley directly south from Penjikent, where one can stay in homestays in the small villages between the treks.

 Fann mountains can be easily accessed from Penjikent in the northwest part of Tajikistan or from Dushanbe from the south and Khujand in the north.
 Make sure to stop on some of the villages on the road.
-Medival Tajik mountain villages are still very rural areas and the people are extremely hospitable.
+Medieval Tajik mountain villages like in the famous Yagnob valley, are still very rural areas and the people are extremely hospitable.
 Inhabitants still dress traditionally and follow the ways of their ancestors.

 Sights in and near Fann mountains